RULES OF OUR LEAGUE

-(A) The Management Committee shall comprise the Officers of the Competition and four members who shall all be elected at the AGM.
+A. The Management Committee shall comprise the Officers of the Competition and five members who shall all be elected at the AGM.

 All other candidates for election as Officers of the Competition or members of the Management Committee shall be nominated to the Secretary in writing, signed by the secretaries of two Clubs, not later than 7 days before the Annual General Meeting in each year.
 Names of the candidates for election shall be circulated with the notice of the AGM.
 In the event of there being no nomination in accordance with the foregoing for any office, nominations may be received at the AGM.

 C. The Management Committee shall meet as and when required, save that no more than three calendar months shall pass between each meeting.

 On receiving a requisition signed by two-thirds (2/3) of the members of the Management